MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### Govern desktop flows outside of DLP

-Granul control over Desktop flow usage on all machines (described on the above sections) will be only for Managed Environments.
+Granular control over desktop flow usage on all machines (described on the above sections) will be only for Managed Environments.

 There are other options to govern desktop flow:

 1. **Ability to govern desktop flow orchestration**: the desktop flow connector can still be governed in your policies like any other connector in all environments.

-2. **Ability to govern usage of Power Automate for desktop**: you can govern PAD through GPO.
-This allows you to turn on / off the usage of Power Automate for desktop restrict to a set of environments or regions, limit use of account types, restrict manual update, etc. You can [learn more about Governance in Power Automate](/power-automate/desktop-flows/governance).
+1. **Ability to govern usage of Power Automate for desktop**: you can govern Power Automate for desktop flows through GPO.
+This governance allows you to turn on or off the usage of Power Automate for desktop flows for actions such as to restrict to a set of environments or regions, limit use of account types, restrict manual update.
+You can [learn more about Governance in Power Automate](/power-automate/desktop-flows/governance).

 ### Desktop flow modules in DLP

-If your users don't have the latest Power Automate Desktop, they will experience limited data loss prevention policy enforcements.
-The users won't see the design time error messages when they're trying to run, debug from Power Automate Desktop, or save desktop flows that violate DLP policies.
-We'll have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
+If your users don't have the latest Power Automate for desktop flows, they'll experience limited data loss prevention policy enforcements.
+The users won't see the design time error messages when they're trying to run, debug from Power Automate for desktop flows, or save desktop flows that violate DLP policies.
+Background jobs will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
 Users won't be able to run desktop flows from a cloud flow if the desktop flow violates any data loss prevention policy.

 The following list contains the desktop flow modules that are currently available in DLP.